Kaesong Industrial Region: Obstacles

 The zone faces a number of obstacles.
 Among the most pressing are U.S. economic sanctions against the North, prohibiting imports of key technologies and goods, such as computers.

 Wage and rent agreements

 FamilyMart in the industrial zone.
-North Koreans are prohibited from using the convenience store, which was set up for the use of South Korean workers.
-North Korean currency is not accepted.
+North Koreans were prohibited from using the convenience store, which was set up for the use of South Korean workers.
+North Korean currency was not accepted.

 In May 2009, Pyongyang announced it unilaterally scrapped wage and rent agreements at the industrial park.
 In June 2009, they also demanded new salaries of $300 a month for its 40,000 workers, compared with the $75 they had been receiving prior.

 In September 2009, a visit to North Korea by the Hyundai Group chairwoman led to a resolution to the North's demands, with mild wage increases and no change in land rents.

 In 2012, wages were estimated at $160 per month, about one-fifth of the South Korean minimum wage, and about a quarter of typical Chinese wages.